 Cordless tools are great because you can use them anywhere, and there are no cords to get in the way.
 Many jobs can be done with a cordless tool.

-For more heavy-duty jobs, a corded tool is handy because, generally, they are more powerful, especially when using the hammer drill action for jobs such as drilling masonry.
+For more heavy-duty jobs, a corded tool is handy because they are more powerful, especially when using the hammer drill action for jobs like drilling masonry.

 Chuck with a Key V. Keyless Chuck:

 The chuck is the part at the end where the drill bit or screwdriver bit fits.
 I go for a keyless chuck every time.
 It saves hunting for the key, and the drill and screwdriver bits are easier to change.
 However, over time, a keyless chuck may lose its grip a little.